 Delay 2 days

-Email 3: Still interested in [product A]?
+Email 3: Still interested in ?
 Use CODEABC for 10% off.

 The delays between emails will be entirely based on the length of your sales cycle.
 Most eCommerce websites have a shorter sales cycle which means you can likely use a similar lag to the example above to help you stay top of mind among your leads.